-We moved down here just before our daughter was born and, although she’s now a teenager (!), I’m still a city girl at heart who feels blessed to live by the sea (although the closest I’ve come to embracing the local surf culture is chasing after children’s body boards when they’ve been blown away by a strong gust of wind.
+We moved down here just before our daughter was born and, although she’s now a teenager (!), I’m still a city girl at heart who feels blessed to live by the sea (although the closest I’ve come to a surfboard is chasing after the kids’ body boards when they’ve been blown away).
 But I love the beach and have high hopes for running along it regularly, as I do in my parallel fantasy life.
-Which also involves drinking less coffee).
+Which also involves drinking less coffee.

 I LOVE sharing it all with you here, and finding out about your favourites, too!

-I’ve always passionately believed that beauty, fashion and all that stuff should be about having fun as part of an expression of yourself - NEVER about feeling you have to look a certain way or follow the trends just for the sake of it – and that true beauty is ageless.
+I’ve always passionately believed that beauty, fashion and all the fun stuff should be EXACTLY that and never about feeling you have to look a certain way or follow the trends just for the sake of it – and that true beauty is ageless.
 My beloved Nonna (I’m half-Italian) was proof of that, into her nineties – beautiful lines, sparkling eyes and, above everything, an incredible heart and spirit that knew what was truly important in life.

-An ‘all or nothing’ type of person and not the most disciplined of exercisers (the crack of dawn Pilates and quiet time thing is yet to pan out – see aforementioned parallel fantasy life), I love finding new ways to create some sort of balance and fit exercise, relaxation (what’s that?!) and all that into your life so that you can feel, as the French, say ‘bien dans sa peau’ (‘good in your skin’) which, in turn, always benefits all those in your world, too.
+An ‘all or nothing’ type of person and not the most disciplined of exercisers (the crack of dawn Pilates and quiet time thing is yet to pan out – see aforementioned parallel fantasy life), I love discovering new ways to create some sort of balance and fit exercise, relaxation (what’s that?!) and all that into our busy days (and attempt to slow them down a little, too) so that we can feel, as the French, say ‘bien dans sa peau’ (‘good in your skin’).
+Which, in turn, always benefits all those in our world, too.

 I came across this on Pinterest and it’s stuck with me as something to strive for, in all walks of life …